Sustainability: Our Communities

 Being a good neighbor

 We strive to be an employer of choice, providing living wages and family-oriented benefits that promote health and well-being.
 The communities where we work are foundational to our way of life, and our engagement reflects a humble appreciation for the privilege of being a good neighbor.
-Our roots run deep, as does our commitment to support local charities, work cooperatively with schools and other businesses, and in partnership with municipalities.
-Our ability to optimize energy and water usage is greatly enhanced with cooperative efforts forged with local and regional utilities.

 Snapshot of partnerships, engagement and support

 • Since 1998, Briess has helped provide employment training and opportunities for clients of the New Hope Center, a non-profit organization in Chilton that provides services for local residents with cognitive or other disabilities.
-In addition to contracting with the New Hope Center’s sheltered employment workshop for small packaging needs, Briess also provides onsite supported employment opportunities to several clients.

 • In 2017, Briess confirmed its commitment to the community of Manitowoc with continued public usage of its riverfront property.
-This assures a home for the popular Manitowoc Farmer’s Markets and other public activities including an ice skating rink.
+This assures a home for the popular Manitowoc Farmer’s Market and other public activities including an ice skating rink.

 • Many Briess growers in the Bighorn barley growing region operate multi-generational farms.
 Supporting the next generation of experienced barley grower is important to Briess.
 That’s why, every fall we actively participate in Park and surrounding counties’ Junior Livestock Auctions.
 Briess purchases provide funding for further education and training for these young farmers.